 “Faith in data grows in relation to your distance from the collection of it”

 - The Data Paradox.
 No matter how much data you have, you will still depend on intuition to decide how to interpret, explain and use the data (See: Amygdala).
 Intuition is also used to pick how the data is collected, what samples to use, and to define what the outliers are.
 In A/B testing, you use intuition to decide what B is.
 Underneath all of our rational intellect is intuition, which influences our “rational” behavior far more than we admit.
 Often data yields unavoidable tradeoffs where two or more options are equally viable and someone must make a judgement call beyond the data.
 (In strict paradox form: the more data you have the less you know).

 - No team or organization is Data-driven.
-Data is non conscious: it is merely a list of stupid, dead numbers.
+Data is not conscious: it is merely a list of inert, dead numbers.
 Data doesn’t not have a brain and therefore can’t drive or lead anything.
 At best you want to be data influenced, where (living) decision makers have good data available that they can use to help answer good questions about what they’re doing, how well it’s being done and what perhaps they should be doing in the future.
 All data has bias and blind-spots and a truly data-driven organization will drive itself into the ground chasing the illusion of purely objective truth.

 - Data is a flashlight.
 Data gives you specific information about a singular vector of information.
 Data, like a flashlight, is only as useful as the person wielding it and the person interpreting what it shows.
 It has no magical powers.
 To get good information you want multiple sources so you can triangulate information and compensate for the inherent biases each kind of data has.
 For example A/B testing can tell you things customer interviews can’t and vice versa.
 One analytical model suggests one hypothesis but a different method can suggest another with the same data.